 Christmas in El Salvador

-Christmas in El Salvador is one of the most popular holidays in the country, and for good reasons.
-It involves family, friends, and traditions that go back a long time.
-These traditions are what make Christmas in El Salvador special.
-They are part of the Salvadoran culture.
+Christmas in El Salvador is one of the most celebrated holidays in the country, and for good reasons.
+It brings together family, friends, and cherished traditions that have been passed down through generations.